mbsa-tud/tsad_platform/README.md

 You can choose to further transform your data in various ways.
 To do so, proceed as follows:
 1. Select an `Augmentation Mode` from the dropdown menu.
 2. Configure the `Intensity` of the augmentation using the slider.
-3. Check the `Augmented training` checkbox if you also want to augment the training data.
+3. Check the `Augmented training` checkbox if you also want to transform the training data.

 ##### Dataset splitting